 My name is Richard Paulsen and I have a PhD in Economics from the Department of Economics at Northeastern University.
 I currently work as a lecturer in the Department of Economics at the University of Vermont.
-For the Fall 2019 semester I’m teaching four courses: Microeconomic Theory (intermediate), Economics Methods (statistics), Health Economics, and Sports Economics.
+For the Spring 2020 semester I’ll be teaching Microeconomic Theory (intermediate), Economics Methods (statistics), and a 170 student section of Principles of Microeconomics.
+This past fall I taught four courses: Microeconomic Theory, Economics Methods, Health Economics, and Sports Economics.
+I’m running a limited job search and am available for interviews.

 Latest Updates: A revision has been requested at Education Finance and Policy for my paper with Dr. Alicia Modestino entitled “School’s Out: How Summer Youth Employment Programs Impact Academic Outcomes”.

-My paper entitled “Patterns of buprenorphine/naloxone prescribing: an analysis of claims data from Massachusetts” (with A. Modestino, G. Young, M. Alam, M. Hasan, L. Young) has been accepted for publication in The American Journal of Drug and Alcohol Abuse.
+My paper entitled “Patterns of buprenorphine/naloxone prescribing: an analysis of claims data from Massachusetts” (with A. Modestino, G. Young, M. Alam, M. Hasan, L. Young) is now available online at The American Journal of Drug and Alcohol Abuse.

 Research and Teaching Interests: